Dielectric heating: Power

 where ω is the angular frequency of the exciting radiation, ε_{r}″ is the imaginary part of the complex relative permittivity of the absorbing material, ε_{0} is the permittivity of free space and E the electric field strength.
 The imaginary part of the (frequency-dependent) relative permittivity is a measure of the ability of a dielectric material to convert electromagnetic field energy into heat, also called dielectric loss.
 The real part of the permittivity is the normal effect of capacitance and results in non-dissipative reactive power.

 If the conductivity σ of the material is small, or the frequency is high, such that σ ≪ ωε (with ε = ε_{r}″ · ε_{0}), then Joule heating is low, and dielectric heating is the dominant mechanism of loss of energy from the electromagnetic field into the medium.

-Penetration
+Frequency regimes

+The ISM bands are used for dielectric heating.
+Commonly used options are 13.56, 27.12 and 40.68 MHz (RF), and 915 MHz, 2,450 MHz, 5.8 GHz and 24.124 GHz (MW).